iamsagar99/SyncFiles/README.md

-# Screenshot Sync - Seamless Screenshot Transfer from Mac to Android 📸📱
+# FileSync - Seamless File Transfer from Mac to Android 📸📱

 This project is a simple solution to transfer screenshots from your Mac to your Android device using FTP.
 Whenever you take a screenshot on your Mac, it will be automatically uploaded to a specific directory on your Android device, making it easier to access your files without manual transfers.